Brian-Demon/conclave/README.md

 Conclave is an old school forum programmed in Ruby on Rails with basic functionality.
 This repo is meant to be a jumping off point for anyone who wants to create a forum that harkens back to the days of dial-up modems and ecto coolers.

 ## Setup
-This forum uses [Google Oauth 2](https://developers.google.com/identity/protocols/oauth2) for the sessions authorization and access.
+This forum uses [Google Oauth 2](https://developers.google.com/identity/protocols/oauth2) for the session's authentication and access.
 ### Google Oauth 2
 To get Google Oauth access visit [console.cloud.google.com](https://console.cloud.google.com/) and follow the steps below:
 1. Select "APIs & Services" from the menu on the left and select "Credentials"